BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 The constructive liberties of such a social system are solely grounded in communication.
 If communication 'happens' everything else is secondary.
 Crucial is the condition of symbolic generalization, that is, **the property of the medium to exceed the diversity of things** and the condition of **unification** to enable communication.
-If art does not exeed the diversity of things, there is nothing worth communicating about and if there is no unification, sense and language fail as medium of communication---dissolution and recombination enable diversity and the selection of the particular.
+If art does not exceed the diversity of things, there is nothing worth communicating about and if there is no unification, sense and language fail as medium of communication---dissolution and recombination enable diversity and the selection of the particular.

 Information can only be transmitted if the artwork could be different and *that which is not* is always also indicated by *that which is*.
 The artwork fixes all possibilities and we can talk about reasons why it is constructed or performed this way and not any other way.